Frantss/react-hookful/README.md

 ## Contribution and Development

+Although this is a personal project it is aimed to be as production ready as possible.

 You may have noticed the repo is structure as a monorepo using lerna.
 This is so that its easier to separate hooks into different packages based on the dependencies needed.

 The idea is to have the main package _react-hookful_ to only be dependent on react.
 And create new packages for each library, e.g. _react-hookful-redux_ for _react-redux_